rollkit/docs/tutorials/beaconkit.md

 ## Next Steps

 To further customize your rollup chain:

-1. Explore the BeaconKit configuration files to adjust parameters.
 2. Experiment with different Rollkit settings to optimize performance.
 3. Consider implementing custom smart contracts on your rollup.
 4. Test the scalability and performance of your rollup under various conditions.